Series P, Episode 2 - Peril

 - There are several perilous things that you can teach yourself.
 For example, Theodor Kaluza, a German physicist who was one of the people behind string theory, was so sick of people saying that theoretical knowledge had no value that he taught himself to swim from a book, managing to swim for the first time in his life in his thirties.

 - The panellists are given particular dolls of each other, including Sandi.
 These are poppets, which are traditionally used in European folk magic.
-For example, if you wanted to get someone out of your life, you fill the poppet with herbs, tie its hand behind its back, then toss it into a fast flowing river.
+For example, if you wanted to get someone out of your life, you fill the poppet with herbs, tie its hands behind its back, then toss it into a fast flowing river.
 You could also use needles to stab the dolls to cause pain.

-- Between "mild peril" or "moderate torture", the worst one depends on the views of to the British Board of Film Classification, formerly the British Board of Film Censors.
+- Between "mild peril" and "moderate torture", the worst depends on the views of the British Board of Film Classification, formerly the British Board of Film Censors.
 These are stock phrases to describe the content of films.
 Examples have included: "Contains mild language, and horror, and fantasy spiders", for Harry Potter and the Chamber of Secrets; "Contains strong language, violence and sex, all involving puppets", for Team America; "Contains irresponsible behaviour", for Mr. Bean's Holiday; and "Dangerous behaviour, mild threat, innuendo, infrequent mild bad language" for Paddington.